Meet Our Team

 Tamera Gweth

-Meet Tamera Gweth, our Partnerships and Fundraising Lead.
+Meet Tamera Gweth, our Partnerships and Fundraising Officer.

 Tamera is a first-year Law student at Brunel University London with a strong interest in Commercial Law and International Arbitration.
 She is particularly drawn to the business-minded side of law, where she can help resolve disputes efficiently while keeping transactions on track.